pommicket/bootstrap/00/README.md

 There are many ways in which this is a bad program.
 It will *only* properly handle lowercase hexadecimal digit pairs, separated by exactly one character, with a terminating character.
-What's worse, a bad input file (maybe you accidentally write `3F` instead of `3f`) won't print out a nice error message, but instead continue processing as usual, without any indication that anything's gone wrong, giving you an unexpected result.
+What's worse, a bad input file (maybe someone accidentally writes `3F` instead of `3f`) won't print out a nice error message, but instead continue processing as usual, without any indication that anything's gone wrong, giving you an unexpected result.
 Also, we only read in data *three bytes at a time*, and output one byte at a